1989 Spanish general election: Party slogans

+Events and issues

 Despite Aznar's designation as PP candidate, the opposition remained divided and weak on the road to the 1989 election.
 This, coupled with a buoyant economy, made a new PSOE victory inevitable.
 The electoral campaign, thus, focused on whether the Socialists would be able to maintain their absolute majority on the Congress of Deputies for a third term in office.
 United Left had also appointed a new leader, Julio Anguita, and had high expectations to increase their parliamentary representation from the 7 seats they had won in 1986.
 During the campaign, Felipe González pledged that this would be the last time he would stand for the office of Prime Minister.
 He would eventually stand for two more elections, until 1996.